-This workshop is aimed at all staff in academic departments whose role includes teaching and/or supporting students.
-Its aim is to equip you to deal with students who are anxious about using mathematics.
+This workshop is for staff whose role includes teaching and/or supporting students.
+Its aim is to equip you to deal with students who are anxious about using mathematics or statistics.
 It will commence with a discussion of what anxiety is, drawing on past experiences.
 It will then consider the causes and effects of maths anxiety, and will provide strategies for overcoming maths anxiety and advice for signposting students with maths anxiety.
 It is bookable through the University's Learning Management System (LMS) in the Supporting the Supporters section.

 Will you be taking a numerical reasoning test as part of the recruitment process for a job post-university?
 These two complementary workshops are designed to help you prepare for these type of tests.

 This is the first of two workshops designed to give an overview of what to expect from numerical reasoning tests that are used, for example, as part of a recruitment process.
 The workshops will highlight typical question types and features of these tests and give you a chance to look at test questions with others.
 There will also be opportunities to get help and advice and work through different practice tests.

 If you have not studied mathematics for a while, you may find it helpful to try our online self-diagnostic test.
 You can have as many attempts as you want and try to improve your score